dvdsmpsn/sveltekit-monday-code-hello-world/README.md

 The `npm run mapps:code:push` script runs the build step, and then from the `/build` directory, runs `mapps code:push`.

-This bundles the contents of the `/build` directory, which also contains a `package.json` with instructions on how to run the app into a `code.tar.gz` archive which is then sent over to monday code infrastructure to run there.
+This bundles the contents of the `/build` directory, which also contains a `package.json` with instructions on how to run the app, into a `code.tar.gz` archive, which is then sent over to monday code infrastructure to run there.

 ### Environment variables

-We don't want any secret information such as OAuthid/secret or database connections and the like to be anywhere in our codebase, so we need a way to set these.
+We don't want any secret information such as OAuth client ID/secret or database connections and the like to be anywhere in our codebase, so we need a way to set these.

 For local development, a `.env` file (which is ignored using `.gitignore`) works nicely.